-Telling the truth about activists is always vital, as it is with any group, but the lack of full and fair portrayals of activists in fiction–the dearth of activists and activism appearing in fiction at all–is particularly insidious, pervasive, and little recognized–even by activists.
+Telling the truth about activists is as vital as it is for any group, but the lack of full and fair portrayals of activists in fiction–the dearth of activists and activism appearing in fiction at all–is particularly insidious, pervasive, and little recognized–even by activists.

 Can protection from stereotypes keep us from being fired, harassed, and other scary consequences of sticking one’s neck out as an activist?